marco-michel/TimeEvolver/README.md

 sudo apt-get install intel-mkl-full libhdf5-dev libboost-program-options-dev
 ```
 Note: If you install Intel MKL via the package manager you will be asked if you want to make MKL your default BLAS/LAPACK library.
 That is not necessary, so you can choose the default answer "No".
 Additionally, older versions of ``cmake`` might not find the oneapi version of mkl.
 We therefore recommend cmake version 3.15 or newer.

+**In order to for the TimeEvolver to work properly Boost version 1.75 and newer is required.
+As of time of writing most distributions ship packages of the boost library of version 1.74 and older.
+We therefore provide an option to download and complile the boost library automatically.
+For details please see section "Basic Installation" **

 ## Mac